 Your claims manager can arrange payment for the initial (first visit) certificate fee in New South Wales and the Northern Territory.

 Other Australian states and territories incorporate the cost of certificates into their fee structures.

 Your claims manager may arrange for you to be examined by a legally qualified medical practitioner (LQMP) to assist with determining or managing your claim.

 If your claims manager determines that you are required to attend an examination with an independent practitioner, they will contact you to confirm their intent to organise an independent medical examination and the reasons for this.
-Prior to booking the examination, your claims manager will discuss with you and consider your preferences and needs.
+Prior to booking the examination, your claims manager will discuss the appointment with you and consider your preferences and needs.
+This may include: